-The term used previously in the TCCC Guidelines, "Combat Pill Pack," has morphed in the language of logisticians to "Combat Wound Medication Pack."
-Adopting this supply-system phrase into the TCCC Guidelines will get TCCC practitioners and logisticians using one name for this unique combination of medicines.
-The recommendations for the medications contained in the package21 remain unchanged.
+The term used previously in the TCCC Guidelines - "combat pill pack" - has morphed in the language of logisticians to "Combat Wound Medication Pack."
+Adopting this supply system phrase into the TCCC Guidelines will get TCCC practitioners and logisticians using one name for this unique combination of medicines.
+The recommendations for the medications contained in the package (Butler 2014 - PHTLS-8) remain unchanged.